unahouExosite/docs/tutorials/hvac-tutorial/beaglebone.md

 [https://beagleboard.org/green-wireless](https://beagleboard.org/green-wireless)

-SeeedStudio BeagleBone Green (BBG) is a low-cost, open-source, community-supported development platform for developers and hobbyists.
+BBG is a low-cost, open-source, community-supported development platform for developers and hobbyists.
 It is a joint effort by BeagleBoard.org and Seeed Studio.
 It is based on the classical open-source hardware design of BeagleBone Black and has been developed into this differentiated version.
 The BBG includes two Grove connectors, making it easier to connect to the large family of Grove sensors.
 The onboard HDMI is removed to make room for these Grove connectors.

 [http://wiki.seeed.cc/BeagleBone_Green/](http://wiki.seeed.cc/BeagleBone_Green/)